AlmightyLks/Programming-Guidance/CSharp/Project1/StepOne.md

   Console.WriteLine(result);
 }
 ```
-The parameter at the method indicates, that you will have to provide two integers when calling the method.<br>
+The parameters at the method indicates, that you will have to provide two integers when calling the method.<br>
 Now you basically understand how methods work. :)<br>